-In order to support the DID baseline development, the applicant should identify (i) additional actions taken as a result of the integrated DID evaluations, (ii) the LBEs leading to those actions, and (iii) the plant or program features addressed by the actions.
+To support the DID baseline finalization, the applicant should identify (i) additional actions taken as a result of the integrated DID evaluations, (ii) the performance objective of the action, e.g., plant capability enhancement or programmatic assurance, (iii) the LBE conditions leading to those actions, and (iv) the plant or program features addressed by the actions.
 The applicant should also provide a brief summary of the rationale for the actions.
+The details of the evaluation should be retained in plant records.

 The DID CP discussion should be plant capability-centric (Section 4.2.1).
 While not all of the plant capability DID attributes can be fully addressed at the CP stage, qualitative performance-based objectives for DID may be useful in establishing performance boundaries for FSAR results.
-It will not be practical to address programmatic DID (Section 4.2.2) and the integrated evaluation of DID adequacy (Section 4.2.3) in the PSAR, and those areas should be reserved for the FSAR unless fundamental to the CP affirmative safety case envelope.
+It will not be practical to address programmatic DID (Section 4.2.2) and the integrated evaluation of DID adequacy (Section 4.2.3) in the PSAR, and those areas should be reserved for the FSAR developed as part of the OL application unless fundamental to the CP LMP-based affirmative safety case envelope.

-5 SAFETY FUNCTIONS, DESIGN CRITERIA, AND SSC SAFETY CLASSIFICATION
+5. SAFETY FUNCTIONS, DESIGN CRITERIA, AND SSC SAFETY CLASSIFICATION

 This chapter documents the Required Safety Functions and Required Functional Design Criteria (RFDC), Principal Design Criteria (PDC), Safety Classification of SR and NSRST SSCs, and the Complementary Design Criteria.
 Because the NEI 18-04 methodology has been endorsed for use by NRC in RG 1.233, the scope and content of the SAR are focused on presenting the results and not presenting the details of the process.
 This guidance assumes that the applicant followed the NEI 18-04 methodology for the development of RSFs, RFDC, and safety classification of SR and NSRST SSCs.
 If the applicant did not use parts of the methodology or used an alternative method, the following statement should be added: